logaretm/villus/docs/content/guide/subscriptions.md

+---
+title: Subscriptions
+description: Learn how to run GraphQL subscriptions
+order: 5
+---

 # Subscriptions

 `villus` handles subscriptions with the `useSubscription` or the `Subscription` component in the same way as the `useQuery` or the `Query` component.